 Considering travel to Russia but wondering if Russia is safe?
-Here’s my honest advice, based on logic, reason, and weeks of independent solo female travel throughout Russia in 2019.
+Here’s my honest advice, based on logic, reason, and weeks of independent solo female travel throughout Russia.

 I’ll be honest with ya: I never considered Russia dangerous.